redien/reuse-lang/README.md

 **Performance**

 - Instead of interning strings, compute a hash that replaces the ID and perform a string compare if hashes match
+- Reduce the allocations in local transforms by not allocating new AST nodes when nothing changes
+- Fuse local transformation steps

 **Thoughts on a parens-less syntax**